sambown781/bravo-kernel.github.io/source/_posts/2015-04-15-how-to-prefix-route-a-cakephp-3-rest-api.md

 ## Testing the Routes

-### 1. Test the prefix route
+### 1. Test API access

-If things went well you should be able to query the prefix URL ``http://cake3api.app/api/cocktails.json`` and be presented with the now familiar JSON output:
+If things went well you should now be able to access your cocktail API resources using the ``/api`` prefix route.

+To verify query ``http://cake3api.app/api/cocktails.json`` which should produce the familiar JSON
+response:

 ```json
 {